apshu/A8PicoCartPlus/README.md

+# A8PicoCart+ (A8PicoCart with autoboot and OLED GFX)

+The aim of the A8PicoCart+ is to add autoboot feature to the excellent A8PicoCart.

+The autoboot eliminates the need to navigate trough a complex filesystem or many files (e.g. when playing zaxxon :).
+On power up it checks if the onboard I²C EERAM stores a valid filename.
+If the filename is valid, it loads the file automatically before showing the selector interface.
+If the last file can't be loaded (e.g. deleted) the selector GUI is shown.

+If the selector UI is needed, press the Choose button on the cart during powerup.

+A simple I²C OLED display is included for fun.
+The 128×64 monochrome display shows the loaded cart logo if the cartridge is recognized as extended format.

+A new PCB was needed for the + functionality.
+The new PCB is 100% compatible with the original firmware, while utilizing the originally unconnected GP28 & GP29 pins for I²C.

+3D printable box with the + features is available.

 # A8PicoCart (UnoCart on a Raspberry Pi Pico clone)

 The A8PicoCart is a multi-cart for the Atari 8-bit (XL/XE) which you can make at home with only basic soldering skills.